-The pieces in this gallery are made with various kinds of rice paper or other transluscent papers, and are adhered between two pieces of plexiglass or glass.
+The pieces in this gallery are made with various kinds of rice paper or other translucent papers, and are adhered between two pieces of plexiglass or glass.
 They are meant to be mounted in or near a window, because they shine in natural light.
 Unlike stained glass, they are not completely see-through and therefore create wonderful shadows on the wall.
-A few of these pieces have hung in the windows of the Paper Umbrella on 13th Avenue in Regina, Saskatchewan.
+A few of these pieces have hung in the windows of the Paper Umbrella on 13th Avenue in Regina, as well as tat various libraries and galleries.

 I am currently experimenting and playing with these pieces, and using varieties of sizes of plexiglass or in some cases, real glass.
 The plexiglass pieces have some UV protection.
 One of the pieces has a “frosted” look.
 This is created with “Artscape paper” which provides additional UV protection and may be the look some people want.